Iristallite/WSB-autosetup/README.md

 1. Install GitHub Desktop
 2. Clone the repository "Nordii08/WSB-autosetup"
 3. Run "generate.bat" and follow the instructions
-4. (Optional) Create a shortcut to your preferred .wsb file wherever you'd like
+4. (Optional) Copy or create a shortcut to the .wsb file wherever you'd like

 ## Instructions (Manual)
 Not recommended.